um-grex/grex-docs/content/english/connecting/mfa.md

 -- USE NAUTILUS TO BROWSE REMOTE FILES --
 ```

-Note that if the master connection get closed for any reason (e.g.: timeout, lost connection, ...), then it must be restarted manually to keep browsing the remote location.
+Note that if the master connection gets closed for any reason (e.g.: timeout, lost connection, ...), then it must be restarted manually to keep browsing the remote location.

 ## Configuring OpenSSH clients for longer MFA sessions